artlogic/nabs/README.md

 nabs is a compiler that turns a nicely structured YAML file into script entries in your `package.json`. npm is a great minimal task runner that's already installed along with node.
 However, a large number of multi-action tasks in your `package.json` can be hard to manage.
 That's where nabs comes in.
 You can write your tasks in much easier to manage format and then compile them into standard script entries.

-Note: nabs currently only works in Bourne shell compatible environments.
+Note: nabs is only designed to work in Bourne shell compatible environments.

 ## Basic format